davidchatz/newworld/invasions/README.md

 At the completion of an invasion you can upload screenshots of the ladder.
 - `/irus invasion add` to register the invasion, including the settlement.
 This will output a name for the invasion that will be the *date-settlement*.
 You will need to use this name with other commands.
+- `/irus invasion screenshots` to upload all 7 screenshots of the ladder in one command.
 - `/irus invasion ladder` to upload a screenshot.
 Enter the invasion name  and drag the screenshot to upload it.
 Use the up arrow to repeat this command until all the screenshots are loaded, typically 7 times.

 ![ladder](../docs/ladder.png)